EaveNetwork/Open-Grants-Program/applications/eave-testnet.md

 ### Team members
 John and Johann will be the major contributors for the build out of the Eave Testnet

-John -
+- John:
-Johann -
+- Johann:
-Duane -
+- Duane:

 Additional team members will be announced shortly and contributing to this and other components of Eave.